Las Meninas: Mirror and reflection

 In the Arnolfini Portrait (1434), Jan van Eyck uses an image reflected in a mirror in a manner similar to Velázquez in Las Meninas.

 In Las Meninas, the king and queen are supposedly "outside" the painting, yet their reflection in the back wall mirror also places them "inside" the pictorial space.
 Snyder proposes that the painting is "a mirror of majesty" or an allusion to the mirror for princes.
 While it is a literal reflection of the king and queen, Snyder writes "it is the image of exemplary monarchs, a reflection of ideal character".
 Later he focuses his attention on the princess, writing that Velázquez's portrait is "the painted equivalent of a manual for the education of the princess—a mirror of the princess".

 The painting was likely influenced by Jan van Eyck's Arnolfini Portrait, of 1434.
 At the time, van Eyck's painting hung in Philip's palace, and would have been familiar to Velázquez.
 The Arnolfini Portrait also has a mirror positioned at the back of the pictorial space, reflecting two figures who would have the same angle of vision as does the viewer of Velázquez's painting; they are too small to identify, but it has been speculated that one may be intended as the artist himself, though he is not shown in the act of painting.
 According to Lucien Dällenbach:

 The mirror [in Las Meninas] faces the observer as in Van Eyck's painting.
 But here the procedure is more realistic to the degree that the "rearview" mirror in which the royal couple appears is no longer convex but flat.
 Whereas the reflection in the Flemish painting recomposed objects and characters within a space that is condensed and deformed by the curve of the mirror, that of Velázquez refuses to play with the laws of perspective: it projects onto the canvas the perfect double of the king and queen positioned in front of the painting.

 Interpretation

 The elusiveness of Las Meninas, according to Dawson Carr, "suggests that art, and life, are an illusion".
-The relationship between illusion and reality were central concerns in Spanish culture during the 17th century, figuring largely in Don Quixote, the best-known work of Spanish Baroque literature.
+The relationship between illusion and reality was a central concern in Spanish culture during the 17th century, figuring largely in Don Quixote, the best-known work of Spanish Baroque literature.
 In this respect, Calderón de la Barca's play Life is a Dream is commonly seen as the literary equivalent of Velázquez's painting:

 What is a life?
 A frenzy.
 What is life?

 A shadow, an illusion, and a sham.